CourtHive/tods-competition-factory/src/competitionEngine/governors/scheduleGovernor/garman/garmanScheduling.md

     Delta = TM(P) - TM(P - 1)

-## TMX Implementation
+## Implementation

-The TMX Implementation defines a court availability schema and assumes that court availability varies across courts and that individual court availaiblity may not be continuous.
+The Compeition Factory implementation of the Garman formula defines a court availability schema and assumes that court availability varies across courts and that individual court availaiblity may not be continuous.

     {
         identifier: `1`, courtId: `uuid1`, dateAvailability: [